manavsehgal/reactspeedcoding/manuscript/c09-test-app-components.md

 Third test does static rendering to check of one of the child controls are rendered.

-Final test is simulating state management, UI interaction (button click), and analyzing resulting HTML structure using full DOM render option of Enzyme.
+Final two tests are simulating state management, UI interaction (button click), and analyzing resulting HTML structure using full DOM render option of Enzyme.

 We also setup our timeout test to ```skip``` the test so we don't have